-This website is being used by Alan Carlin to present insights based on economics and science on current public policy issues.
+This website is being used by Alan Carlin to present insights based on economics and science on current public policy issues, particularly climate change.

 Editor: Alan Carlin

 I am the author or co-author of about 40 publications including about 10 on climate change or energy pricing.
-For seven years I supervised the production of a wide variety of criteria documents very similar in concept (but not in implementation) to the draft Technical Support Document (TSD) for the EPA Endangerment Finding on greenhouse gases I commented unfavorably on in March, 2009 while working at EPA.
-The criteria documents were on different compounds, of course.
+For seven years I supervised the production of a wide variety of pollutant assessment documents very similar in concept (but not in implementation) to the draft Technical Support Document (TSD) for the EPA Endangerment Finding on greenhouse gases I commented unfavorably on in March, 2009 while working at EPA.
+The pollutant assessment documents were on different compounds, of course.

 I have a BS in physics from the California Institute of Technology and a PhD in economics from the Massachusetts Institute of Technology.